AdaCore/training_material/courses/rust_essentials/080_pattern_matching/03_destructuring_structs.rst

 .. code:: rust

   // Placing the stencil (pattern) over the point 'p'
-  // 'x' and 'y' are the cutouts; the data fills new variables let Point { x, y } = p;
+  // 'x' and 'y' are the cutouts; data fills new variables let Point { x, y } = p;

 ---------------------